 Clothing is a semester course that studies the history of clothing, textiles and fashion.
 Students will explore areas of fashion design and merchandising while learning basic clothing construction skills.
-Multiple sewing projects will be completed, students are responsible for providing their own fabric and materials.
+Multiple sewing projects will be completed.
+Students are responsible for providing their own fabric and materials.
 Course availability depends on enrollment.
-This course is taught in the Spring in correlation with Personal Finance.
+Course offering depends upon enrollment.